Microsoft-managed Conditional Access policies

 ...at Microsoft, our more than 10,000 security experts analyze over 65 trillion signals each day... driving some of the most influential insights in cybersecurity.
 Together, we can build cyber resilience through innovative action and collective defense.

-As part this work we're making Microsoft-managed policies available in Microsoft Entra tenants around the world.
-These simplified Conditional Access policies take action to require multifactor authentication, which a recent study finds can reduce the risk of compromise by greater than 99%.
+As part of this work, we're making Microsoft-managed policies available in Microsoft Entra tenants around the world.
+These simplified Conditional Access policies require multifactor authentication, which a recent study finds reduces the risk of compromise by more than 99%.

-Screenshot showing an example of a Microsoft-managed policy in the Microsoft Entra admin center.
+Screenshot of a Microsoft-managed Conditional Access policy in the Microsoft Entra admin center.

-Administrators with at least the Conditional Access Administrator role assigned find these policies in the Microsoft Entra admin center under Protection > Conditional Access > Policies.
+Administrators with at least the Conditional Access Administrator role assigned find these policies in the Azure Portal under Microsoft Entra ID > Security > Conditional Access > Policies.

-Microsoft will enable these policies after no less than 90 days after they're introduced in your tenant if they're left in the Report-only state.
-Administrators might choose to turn these policies On sooner, or opt out by setting the policy state to Off.
-Customers are notified via emails and Message center posts 28 days before the policies are enabled.
+Microsoft enables these policies no less than 45 days after they're introduced in your tenant if they're left in the Report-only state.
+You can turn on these policies sooner, or opt out by setting the policy state to Off.
+Customers are notified through emails and Message center posts 28 days before the policies are enabled.

 Note